Mmullen12/AUTOSNAP/README.md

 # AUTOSNAP
-The computer plays snap with itself, George and Desmond.
+The computer plays snap with itself via George and Desmond.
 This is a coding task submitted for a Trainee Developer placement at Mkodo
 -
 main contains the core game loop, initial set up and supporting methods.